-Kateryna Ryabiko, ODIHR's First Deputy Director, knows how important it is to be clear and convincing in her messaging on gender equality.
+Kateryna Ryabiko First Deputy Director at the OSCE Office for Democratic Institutions and Human Rights (ODIHR), knows how important it is to be clear and convincing in her messaging on gender equality.
 She is careful to use gender-responsive language because she does not want to reinforce gender stereotypes.
 However, she knows that she will make mistakes and therefore regularly seeks feedback on the way she communicates.